alexbypa/Csharp.Essentials.Extensions/README.md

   * `IsEnabled`: Enables (`true`) or disables (`false`) rate limiting.

 * **`UseMock`**
-  If `true`, the client uses an internal mock/handler instead of making real HTTP calls (useful for testing).
+  If `has stringa value`, the client uses an internal mock/handler instead of making real HTTP calls (useful for testing).

 ---